nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Friday 28-Apr-2023

+Returned to designing a Quicksort algorithm and implementing tests and code in Java.
+It was close, but failed on 2 fronts:

+1. The code could not pass 2 of the tests that other sorting algorithms can pass.
+2. The code does not match a quicksort algorithm example (see Wikipedia).

+The plan is to return to this challenge in a day or two with a tiny bit more research, and a fresh perspective on solving the problem.

 ## Wednesday 26-Apr-2023

 Lots of emails with questions about the volunteer exercise coming up on Saturday have been distracting me.
 Despite this, here are some takeaways from today: